 How to Upholster a Chair Using PU Foam Sheets

 Polyurethane foam (PU Foam) first came into existence in 1937 when Dr. Otto Bayer (head of research at IG Farben), discovered the polyaddition for the synthesis of polyurethanes out of polyisocyanate and polyol.
 Woah!
 That’s more polys than a truck full of parrots…

 Is the science of PU foam making absolutely zero sense to you right now?
 That’s completely understandable.
 All you really need to know about polyurethane foam sheets (or PU foam sheets for short) is that they’re great!

 Do you have a favourite chair that’s seen better days?
 Planning on granting said chair some much needed TLC, but don’t know where to begin?
 Read on to discover how PU foam sheets can help change it into a superior version of its former self.

 Chair Upholstery – Where to Begin

 First things first, you’re going to need PU foam sheets!
 GB Foam proudly offers an extensive selection of PU foam sheets suitable for upholstery.
-To discover what’s right for you, we highly recommend checking out our Upholstery Foam Sheets page.
+To discover what’s right for you, we highly recommend checking out our Upholstery Foam Sheets website.

 Once you’ve picked the perfect foam, you’ll need a couple more bits.
 Firstly, we really recommend getting a seam ripper.
 They’re extremely cheap, easy to obtain and will make the job much easier on your hands.

 You’re also going to need some new fabric (most chairs require approximately 4.5 meters).
 Sure the old stuff looks ok, but it could be so much better.
 Remember to pick a fabric that not only looks good but is also hard wearing.

 Upholstering Your Chair with PU Foam Sheets